 Lark calls the open space upstairs “The Situation Room” because “it’s where stuff gets done.”
 During construction, she liked the cathedral-like lines of the framing timbers so much that she couldn’t bring herself to cover them up with a normal, flat ceiling.

-On the other side of the “situation room” are windows that let in more light and views, including the top half of the two-story oriel window that defines the kitchen below.
+On the other side of the “situation room” you can see the top half of the two-story oriel window that defines the kitchen below.

 If you look down over that railing, you can see the sunny kitchen:

 The clay and tile backsplashes (with antique tiles depicting nursery rhymes that she had saved for 15 years, waiting for the right place to use them) and handbuilt cabinets give the two-story kitchen with dramatic oriel window English-cottage character.